SmallCloudInc/redwood-router-issues/README.md

 Run `ipconfig /flushdns` in the Powershell terminal to allow the new host entries to be picked up by the OS.

-On windows, you should be able to access the admin app via `http://app.uservitals.local:8910/` and the public portal via `http://feedback.uservitals.local:8910/`
+On windows, you should be able to access the admin app via `http://app.uservitals.local:8910/` and the public portal via `http://zipenterprises.uservitals.portal:8910/` or `http://cloudops.uservitals.portal:8910/`

 After the following changes, to access via the URLs above, you will need to run the dev server with `yarn rw dev --fwd="--disable-host-check=true"`